Dananjali-Nissanka/QA-Portfolio/README.md

 This repository contains my self-learning Quality Assurance (QA) projects.
-It showcases my hands-on experience in manual testing, basic automation testing, and API testing performed on a sample web application created specifically for QA portfolio purposes.
+It showcases my hands-on experience in manual testing, basic automation testing, and API testing performed on a sample web application created specifically for QA portfolio purposes.The main objective of this portfolio is to demonstrate my understanding of software testing concepts, test case design, defect identification, and test documentation.

-### Related Repository
+#### Related Repository
 - Application Under Test: https://github.com/Dananjali-Nissanka/qa-website

-The main objective of this portfolio is to demonstrate my understanding of software testing concepts, test case design, defect identification, and test documentation.

 ## Project Overview
 The primary application tested in this portfolio is **Good Habits Tracker**,